StefanosTouf/captain-logbeard/README.md

 ```

 ## Custom fields
 A lot of information can be found in the actual message of each log.
 This is something the syslog format alone cannot account for.
-Logbeard lets you extract parts of the message and then use them in any other parts of the filtering/processing pipeline individually by defining `custom_fields`.
+Logbeard lets you extract parts of the message and then use them in any other parts of the filtering/processing pipeline individually by defining `custom-fields`.
 This unlocks the full power of the captain, for which he is known across the seven seas!

 Lets say that all our apps follow the same log format:
 ```